 They say cooking is a cultural expression of one’s self and I couldn’t agree more.
 This ingrained love for food and passion for West African cuisine comes especially from my lovely mother.
 As a child I remember the family sitting around the famous “three stone fireplace”, telling stories, sharing laughs, as we awaited mom’s delicious meal.
 The aroma gathered us before our plates and bowls.
 Mom served the food, always, and we all ate together as one.
 Our food came from the bounty of our lands, healthy, unprocessed and flavorful.
 These are the memories I cherish, that’s how I grew up, and this is what I hope to share with my family.
 This, my friends, is what I also hope you’d let me share with you.

 Together with my in-laws, we were basically throwing out names to determine which one best suits my vision of a food blog name.
 It was in this monsoon of brainstorming that “Afrovitality” was born, compliments of my husband and Father-in-Law shouting VITALITY and AFRO.
 Still”Afrovitality” didn’t quite meet my requirements, it was missing something I needed to convey to my audience.
 Then came Afrovitality “Eats”.
 Adding eats was a title that says it all for me, because vitality in food is not just about being healthy, it’s about the experience of flavor- and in my case, it’s about West African inspired flavor.
 This blog WILL feature other recipes that are not entirely West African, but this is ultimately the heart and soul behind my inspiration.

 Disclaimer: Unless clearly stated, all recipes and photos are my work .
-You are more than welcomed to share my recipes in whatever capacity you choose but please link back to the blog and give credit where it is due.
+Please refrain from using any of my work without permission.
 Contact me if you have any questions.